Pietro Valpreda: Piazza Fontana bombing and miscarriage of justice

 Following the bombing in Piazza Fontana, carried out on 12 December 1969 in the middle of the Hot Autumn, Valpreda was arrested by the police.
 A taxi driver testified to having seen him on Piazza Fontana a short time before the bombing, which left 17 dead and 88 injured.
 His testimony was not considered reliable, even if made in good faith.
 Another anarchist, Giuseppe Pinelli, was also arrested for the bombing, and died after falling from a fourth-floor window a few days later while the police illegally detained him.

-Valpreda's name was splashed across the media as "the monster of Piazza Fontana", and the television reporter Bruno Vespa claimed that "the guilty man has been found".
+Valpreda's name was splashed across the media as "the monster of Piazza Fontana" and the "human beast"; the television reporter Bruno Vespa claimed that "the guilty man has been found".
 For three years, he languished in jail, awaiting trial.
 All over Italy, there were huge pro-Valpreda demonstrations and the trial was moved to the deep south in order to avoid any type of political interference.
 Valpreda published his prison diaries, entitled It Is Him, which were the words used by the alleged witness, taxi driver Cornelio Rolandi.
 The criminal trial started at Rome on 23 February 1972; the Italian judiciary took 15 years to exonerate Valpreda, who was acquitted for lack of evidence, and 29 years to find someone else guilty of the bombing; Carlo Maria Maggi, Giancarlo Rognoni, and Delfo Zorzi, who had been sentenced to life imprisonment, were acquitted by the Court of Appeal in 2004 and by the Supreme Court of Cassation in 2005.
-It was later found out that the real culprits of the bombing were other neo-fascists and Ordine Nuovo members.
+It was later claimed that the real culprits of the bombing were other neo-fascists and Ordine Nuovo members.
 As it later emerged, most probably Valpreda was mistaken for Antonio Sottosanti, a far-right extremist close to the neo-fascist scene who was a lookalike of the anarchist.
-After his release, Valpreda continued to work as a dancer and opened a bar in Milano.
+After his release, Valpreda continued to work as a dancer and opened a bar in Milan.
 He wrote four books with Piero Colaprico.